Fighting a cough is a tiring thing, so falling asleep should be the easiest thing to do when fighting a cold, right?

 Third, have a glass of water beside your bed.
 Prop head and shoulders up on pillows to keep mucus from congesting your nasal passages and throat.
 This will help you to stay asleep once you drop off.

-Most efforts are not much better than doing nothing at all, but a combination of a few small benefits will get you the rest you need to get back on your feet.
+Most efforts are not much better than doing nothing at all, but a combination of a few small benefits will help you sleep with a cough and get you the rest you need to get back on your feet.